Our Core Values

 Most organizations have a few core values.
 We tried and failed to whittle ours down.
-Of course, above all else are camper safety the uplifting of joy.
+Of course, above all else we value camper safety and the uplifting of joy.
 But with those aside, we believe in the social responsibility a nonprofit summer camp can and should have.

 -

-Our definition: Children view the world in ways of wonder and without judgement.
+Our definition: Children often view the world with a sense of wonder and without judgement.
 Whenever possible, we try to suspend the assumptions we make about the way things “have to be” in exchange for curiosity.

 What it looks like: There are no bad ideas in a brainstorm.
 When someone brings us a problem, we bring solution-oriented energy and a, “yes, and” attitude to find solutions.
-We have used this mentality for everything from the ways we navigated COVID-19, to the ways we create individualized success plans for campers and staff.
-And it ifluences the way we approach and uphold many of our other values.
+We have used this mentality for everything from the ways we navigated COVID-19, to the ways we create individualized success plans for campers and staff, to the way we jump enthusiastically into a wild and silly ideas just for the sake of fun.
+We don’t say “no” just because it’s sometimes easier.
+Instead we ask, “what if?” - and in that spirit of curiosity, we learn what is possible.
+This philosophy influences the way we approach and uphold many of our other values.

 -